HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 * The question and answer set above address Disability Status.
 * As of June 2024, Gravity Project has not yet started on Disability Status as a domain.
 Therefore, ‘disability-status’ is not in the value set for `Observation.category`.
-* In this case, Gravity recommends using `Observation.category`: [sdoh-category-unspecified](CodeSystem-SDOHCC-CodeSystemTemporaryCodes.html#SDOHCC-CodeSystemTemporaryCodes-sdoh-category-unspecified) for any Observation with Observation.code: 69861-3 and “category.text: Disability Status” can be used to further specify the domain.
+* In this case, Gravity recommends using `Observation.category`: [sdoh-category-unspecified](CodeSystem-SDOHCC-CodeSystemTemporaryCodes.html#SDOHCC-CodeSystemTemporaryCodes-sdoh-category-unspecified) for any Observation with `Observation.code`: 69861-3 and “category.text: Disability Status” can be used to further specify the domain.

-##### Flagging Observations for a possible HRSN need using Observation.interpretation
+##### Flagging Observations for a possible HRSN need using `Observation.interpretation`

-Observation.interpretation: [POS]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) (Positive) can be used to flag Observations for which the Q-A pair might represent a HRSN.
+`Observation.interpretation`: [POS]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) (Positive) can be used to flag Observations for which the Q-A pair might represent a HRSN.

-Additional guidance related to Observation.interpretation for [SDOHCC Observation Screening Response](StructureDefinition-SDOHCC-ObservationScreeningResponse.html) :
+Additional guidance related to `Observation.interpretation` for [SDOHCC Observation Screening Response](StructureDefinition-SDOHCC-ObservationScreeningResponse.html) :

-* The meaning of Observation.interpretation: [POS]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) should be evaluated in conjunction with “`Observation.category`: SDOH domain”.
-If the author of an assessment instrument provides guidance that a specific Q-A pair might represent a HRSN, Observation.interpretation: [POS]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) can be used to flag the need for follow-up by a provider or qualified health professional (QHP) to further evaluate for a HRSN in the SDOH domain(s) specified by `Observation.category`.
+* The meaning of `Observation.interpretation`: [POS]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) should be evaluated in conjunction with “`Observation.category`: SDOH domain”.
+If the author of an assessment instrument provides guidance that a specific Q-A pair might represent a HRSN, `Observation.interpretation`: [POS]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) can be used to flag the need for follow-up by a provider or qualified health professional (QHP) to further evaluate for a HRSN in the SDOH domain(s) specified by `Observation.category`.
-* Gravity does not advise using Observation.interpretation: [NEG]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html) (Negative).
+* Gravity does not advise using `Observation.interpretation`: [NEG]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html) (Negative).
 Assessment instruments are generally designed so that certain answers indicate a possible HRSN.
 Assessment instrument authors generally do not state that certain Q-A pairs rule out a HRSN.
-* When an answer (Observation.value) does not indicate a possible HRSN, Observation.interpretation should be omitted.
+* When an answer (`Observation.value`) does not indicate a possible HRSN, `Observation.interpretation` should be omitted.
-Examples for using Observation.interpretation: [POS]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) and understanding its meaning in conjunction with `Observation.category` are provided below.
+Examples for using `Observation.interpretation`: [POS]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) and understanding its meaning in conjunction with `Observation.category` are provided below.
 The examples are based on the AHC HRSN Screening Tool which provides guidance that specific answers might indicate an unmet health-related social need.

-**Example 4**: When `Observation.category` identifies only one SDOH domain, Observation.interpretation: [POS]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) can be used to flag that the Observation should be followed-up by a provider or QHP to confirm a HRSN or risk in that SDOH domain (e.g., Food Insecurity).
+**Example 4**: When `Observation.category` identifies only one SDOH domain, `Observation.interpretation`: [POS]({{site.data.fhir.path}}v3/ObservationInterpretation/cs.html#v3-ObservationInterpretation-POS) can be used to flag that the Observation should be followed-up by a provider or QHP to confirm a HRSN or risk in that SDOH domain (e.g., Food Insecurity).

 <table align="left" border="1" cellpadding="1" cellspacing="1" style="width:100%;">
    <thead>